10 Indie Games So Good, You’ll Forget They’re Indie At All

-Indie games are often associated with colorful retro graphics and simple, yet refined gameplay.
+Indie games are often associated with colorful retro graphics and simple-yet-refined gameplay—not to mention some of the best indie game soundtracks in all of gaming.
 Titles like Braid, Fez and Mark Of The Ninja are examples of the best indie has to offer and provide experiences that you just won’t find in AAA titles.

 There may be times, however, where you want something different from the indie norm.
 A game that follows indie values, yet is made with the quality that top-shelf AAA games are known for.
 Titles like this are rare because games with stunning graphics, good sound design, and solid content are expensive to make, but a small group of indie developers have managed to create top-notch titles on a shoestring budget.

 The spawn of Chilean developer ACE Team, Zeno Clash came out of nowhere to impress gamers in the spring of 2009.
 Back then, indie games were just starting to gain traction, and most efforts were graphically simple.
 Then this game arrived and stunned everyone with slick visuals and unique gameplay.

 Zeno Clash is a first-person fighting game at its core.
 While there are a handful of ranged weapons available, they’re of secondary importance; you’ll spend most of your time throughing punches and countering attacks.
 The game’s strange storyline propels the player through a variety of other-worldly locals, each rendered with Valve’s famous Source engine.

 You can pick up Zeno Clash for $9.99 on Steam.
 A sequel has been introduced, but has received far worse reviews, so I suggest starting with the first.

 The original Torchlight was a breath of fresh air in the Action RPG genre, but also a short and simple game.
 Runic Game’s follow-up, predictably titled Torchlight 2, expands the original’s fast-paced gameplay and cartoonish graphics with a new class, new skills and far more content.